GSA/Section508.gov/_pages/acquisition/2018-05-29-buy-standards-exceptions.md

   </tbody>
 </table>

-</br></br>See [Request Accessibility Information from Vendors and Contractors][3] to learn more about standards and exceptions for ICT items.</br>
+See [Request Accessibility Information from Vendors and Contractors][3] to learn more about standards and exceptions for ICT items.

 _These best practices were developed by the U.S. Federal Government Revised 508 Standards Transition Workgroup.
-Members include the U.S. Federal CIO Council Accessibility Community of Practice, the U.S. Access Board, and the General Services Administration._</br>
+Members include the U.S. Federal CIO Council Accessibility Community of Practice, the U.S. Access Board, and the General Services Administration._

-**Reviewed/Updated**: May 2018</br></br>
+**Reviewed/Updated**: May 2018

  [1]: https://www.access-board.gov/guidelines-and-standards/communications-and-it/about-the-ict-refresh/final-rule
  [2]: /content/files/standards-exceptions-chart.docx